iflytek/VLE/README.md

 ### Generating Accurate and Fluent VQA Answers

-LLMs have achieved great success on a wide range of text tasks.
-However, the abilities of LLMs can also be leveraged for multimodal understanding tasks.
+LLMs have achieved great success on a wide range of text tasks, while the abilities of LLMs can also be leveraged for multimodal understanding tasks.
 Specifically, we present a VQA+LLM pipeline that integrates multimodal models with LLMs for the visual question answering task, which helps the VQA model to generate more accurate and fluent answers.

 The workflows are shown in the figure below.